Guam: Climate

 Guam has a tropical rainforest climate on the Köppen scale (Köppen Af).
 Its driest month of March almost qualifies as a tropical monsoon climate (Köppen Am).
-The weather is generally hot and humid throughout the year, with little seasonal temperature variation.
+The weather is generally hot and humid throughout the year with little seasonal temperature variation.
 Guam is known to have equable temperatures year-round.
 Trade winds are fairly constant throughout the year.
 There is often a weak westerly monsoon influence in the summer months.

-Guam has two distinct seasons: Wet season, and dry season.
-The dry season runs from January to May.
+Guam has two distinct seasons: Wet and dry season.
+The dry season runs from January through May.
 June is the transitional period.
-The wet season runs from July to November.
+The wet season runs from July through November.
 Guam's average annual rainfall was 98 in between 1981 and 2010.

-The wettest month on record at Guam Airport is August 1997, with 38.49 in.
+The wettest month on record at Guam Airport has been August 1997 with 38.49 in.
 The driest was February 2015 with 0.15 in.
 The wettest calendar year was 1976 with 131.70 in.
 The driest year was in 1998 with 57.88 in.
 The most rainfall in a single day occurred on October 15, 1953, when 15.48 in fell.

 The mean high temperature is 86 °F. The mean low is 76 °F. Temperatures rarely exceed 90 °F or fall below 70 °F. The relative humidity commonly exceeds 84 percent at night throughout the year, but the average monthly humidity hovers near 66 percent.

 The highest temperature ever recorded in Guam was 96 F on April 18, 1971, and April 1, 1990.
 A record low of 69 F was set on February 1, 2021.
 The lowest recorded temperature was 65 °F (18.3 °C), set on February 8, 1973.

-Guam lies in the path of typhoons and it is common for the island to be threatened by tropical storms and possible typhoons in the wet season.
-The highest risk of typhoons is from August to November, where typhoons and tropical storms are most probable in the western Pacific.
+Guam lies in the path of typhoons and it is common for the island to be threatened by tropical storms and possible typhoons during the wet season.
+The highest risk of typhoons is from August through November, where typhoons and tropical storms are most probable in the western Pacific.
 They can, however, occur year-round.
 Typhoons that have caused major damage on Guam in the American period include the Typhoon of 1900, Karen (1962), Pamela (1976), Paka (1997), Pongsona (2002), and Mawar (2023).

 Since Typhoon Pamela in 1976, wooden structures have been largely replaced by concrete structures.
-In the 1980s, wooden utility poles began to be replaced by typhoon-resistant concrete and steel poles.
-After the local Government enforced stricter construction codes, many home and business owners have built their structures out of reinforced concrete, with installed typhoon shutters.
+During the 1980s, wooden utility poles began to be replaced by typhoon-resistant concrete and steel poles.
+After the local Government enforced stricter construction codes, many home and business owners have built their structures out of reinforced concrete with installed typhoon shutters.